How to Use Body Scrub: Everything You Need to Know

-As discussed before, a scrub clears dry and dead skin from the outer layer of the skin, exposing the brightened, refreshed, and smooth skin beneath.
+As discussed before, body scrubs clears dry and dead skin from the outer layer of the skin, exposing the brightened, refreshed, and smooth skin beneath.

 With bending, leaning, and planking, knees and elbows may be the most challenging part to smooth out.
-However, using a body scrub followed by a moisturizer work wonders.
+However, using body scrubs followed by a moisturizer work wonders.